rickijen/azureiotoperations-elastel-zephyr/README.md

 An Industrial IoT (IIoT) solution deployed at the edge location often integrates microcontroller-based devices, sensors, and PLCs into industrial processes to gather data, monitor operations, and improve efficiency.
 The goal is to enable real-time monitoring, predictive maintenance, automation, and data-driven decision-making in industries such as manufacturing, building automation, energy, transportation, and agriculture.

 IIoT gateway is a critical component in the solution to aggregate data collected from industry standard protocols (such as [Modbus](https://en.wikipedia.org/wiki/Modbus), [BACnet](https://en.wikipedia.org/wiki/BACnet), [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture), [Sparkplug](https://sparkplug.eclipse.org/), etc.).
-The Gateway then processes and routes data to the cloud.
+The IIoT gateway then processes and routes data to the cloud.

 [Azure IoT Operations](https://learn.microsoft.com/azure/iot-operations/overview-iot-operations) features an enterprise-grade MQTT broker that is deployed locally in an Arc-enabled Kubernetes cluster installed at the edge site.
 With proper [Data Flows](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/overview-dataflow) configured, data gathered from the IIoT gateway can be delivered to the cloud.
 Control commands can be delivered from cloud to devices as well.